 Here are the top ten books I read in 2021.
-I hope you'll find something good to read.
+I hope you'll find something

 I started off last year's list with two books about Christianity and American history, and I'm doing it again, starting with…